The Big Picture On Profitable Niche Real Estate Investments:

 Final Thoughts

 From small single-family rentals to enormous office high rises, every niche in real estate has its own pros and cons.
-The trick isn’t to find the “perfect” real estate investing niche — it’s to find the one that best suits your goals.
-And that goes beyond the type of property; it includes the real estate business model.
+The key is finding a real estate niche and business model that align with your goals, not seeking perfection.

-Personally, I like to diversify into as many as possible.
-I own rental properties, real estate crowdfunding investments, private notes, raw land, and more.
-I have plans to invest in a self-storage facility in the coming months, and hope to add even more real estate niches soon.
+Personally, I’d like to diversify into as many as possible.
+I own rental properties, real estate crowdfunding investments, private notes, and raw land.

 Other investors like to pick one real estate investing niche and go deep, investing only in it.
-There’s nothing wrong with that strategy, as long as you’re prepared to pivot when those niche market conditions change.
+That strategy is fine as long as you’re prepared to pivot when those niche market conditions change.

 Which they always do: no market is static, and the sooner you accept that the only constant is change, the better you’ll be able to adapt as the landscape shifts.